AIPaPaCha/Thinking_ChatGPT/README.md

 ---

-## How to Use the Protocol
+## How to Use the Protocol: Simply copy and paste the protocol into a **New** chat of ChatGPT.

 1. **Understand the Query Style**:
-   - Tailor your question based on the depth of analysis you need.
+   - Tailor your question based on what you need.
    - Use clear and precise language for complex queries.

 2. **Encourage Contextual Awareness**: